LeahBorns/LeahBorns.github.io/README.md

 ![User page bottom Screenshot](https://github.com/LeahBorns/commute-calculator-final-capstone-react/blob/master/wire-frame-images/user-page-bottom.png)

 ## Introduction
-Co2mmute calculator is a simple way for bike commuters to keep track of their milage and the positive impact they are having each time they decide to pedal vs drive.
+My portfolio that includes an about me section, links my three pieces; Upbeat Atlas, Sustain, and Commute Calculator, and a contact section.

 ## Use Case
 Why is this app useful?
-This app will show the positive impact that bike commuting can have on our communities by comparing how much co2 they divert compared to a prius, average size car and an SUV.
-The ability to put a number and impact on their commute may encourage them to commute more as well as others to start.
+This app provides information about me so I can share my skills with future employers to get a rocking job as a developer.

 ## UX

-Initial wireframes for Co2mmute calculator can be seen below.
+Initial wireframes for my portfolio can be seen below.
 Wireframes of all key processes were designed along with data flow and user questions for key tasks.

 ## User-stories